ecrotty/Password-Expiration-Check-Entra-AD/README.md

 # Password Expiration Check for Entra ID and Active Directory

-A PowerShell script that automates password expiration monitoring and notification for both Microsoft Entra ID (Azure AD) and Active Directory environments, helping organizations maintain security compliance and prevent account lockouts.
+A PowerShell script that monitors password expiration in Microsoft Entra ID (Azure AD) and Active Directory, automating notifications to help prevent account lockouts.

 ## Features